KivalEvan/BeatSaber-JSMap/example/README.md

 # Guide

-The following is a guide on how to use Beat Saber Deno, referred as `bsmap` for simpler term.
+The following is a guide on how to use Beat Saber JS Map, referred as `bsmap` for simpler term.
 If you are familiar with basic JavaScript or new to TypeScript, this should be very familiar as it is about what you expect it to do like a regular scripting.
 This does not cover everything but enough to get good grasp at what it does.

+For this guide, I will be using `Deno` as my main workflow.
+Generally, it should be the same across any other runtime, only differences is the import.

 ## Examples